Cinco de Mayo in Texas

 The Battle of Puebla: A Symbol of Triumph

 Cinco de Mayo commemorates Mexico’s unexpected victory over France in the Battle of Puebla on May 5, 1862.
 Mexican President Benito Juárez entrusted General Ignacio Seguín Zaragoza, a Texas native, to defend the city of Puebla against French invasion.
-The victory in Puebla galvanized Mexican forces, even though it was short-lived, as France later occupied Mexico and installed Maximilian I as emperor.
+Although the victory in Puebla galvanized Mexican forces, it was short-lived.
+France later occupied Mexico and installed Maximilian I as emperor.

 Texas, with its rich Mexican heritage, embraces Cinco de Mayo with enthusiasm.